ultimatepunch/beatrix/README.md

 -----------------------

 Basically BEM, renamed to fit in with the name BEAtrix.
 However, Beatrix offers a much cleaner and legible syntax, rather than having double dash, single dashes, double underscores and single underscores all over the place.
+It focuses on symantically written class names and logical divisions of code.

  - Block:
 Defines a reusable component that will maintain styling wherever it is placed in the DOM body.